secretstartups/handbook/support/workflows/internal_requests.html.md

 For GitLab team members wanting to file an internal request, please see the [Support Internal Requests handbook page](/handbook/support/internal-support/).

-This document details the various templates and workflows that should be followed in order to properly service requests that Support receives in the [internal-requests](https://gitlab.com/gitlab-com/support/internal-requests/-/issues) issue tracker.
+This document details the various templates and workflows that should be followed in order to properly service GitLab.com related requests that Support receives in the [internal-requests](https://gitlab.com/gitlab-com/support/internal-requests/-/issues) issue tracker.

 Note: For internal requests relating to licenses and subscriptions, please refer to the [relevant license and subscription workflow](/handbook/support/workflows/#License%20and%20subscription), or [customers portal console workflow](/handbook/support/workflows/customer_console.html).